About this listing

 Interaction with Guests

-I speak German fluently as well as some French, Spanish and Italian.
+We speak German fluently as well as some French, Spanish (Abby is fluent) and Italian.
 When you arrive, I will greet you, give you a tour, introduce you to the dogs, Portia and Cassius, and answer any questions you may have.
 I am a native Californian and have lived in San Francisco almost 20 years.
 I'm happy to share anything I know about this fantastic city!
 My mother is a travel agent so helping people find hidden gems is in our genes.

 Some guests prefer some interaction and guidance and others prefer their privacy so I respond according to your desires.
 Sometimes I have a similar schedule as my guests and see them often, other guests I may not see much at all.